swayok/laravel-extended-errors/Readme.md

         'bubble' => false',
     ],

-**Warning**: there is no limit for exceptions and you may eventually get thousands of errors at once if you use this channels in high loaded project.
+**Warning**: there is no limit for exceptions, and you may eventually get thousands of errors at once if you use this channels in high loaded project.

 #### Sentry
-Actually there is no channel driver for Sentry but here is quick tutorial on how to add add exceptions reporting to Sentry via Handler.php:
+Actually there is no channel driver for Sentry but here is quick tutorial on how to add exceptions reporting to Sentry via Handler.php:

 Require sentry packages: